 - Monday, June 13: 9:00 a.m. – 4:00 p.m.
 (No conflicts: 2:00 – 4:00 p.m.)

 - Tuesday, June 14: 9:00 a.m. – 2:00 p.m.
 (No conflicts: noon – 2:00 p.m.)

 Our next series of PsycINFO® webinars for students and faculty will run on June 15, 16, and 17 from 11 – 11:30 a.m.
 (EDT).
 The sessions may be taken separately, but we encourage those who are interested to take all three, and offer them on consecutive days:

 We will provide information relevant to all search platforms including APA PsycNET, EBSCOhost, Ovid, and ProQuest.
 The platform used will be based on the needs of the attendees of each session.
 For more information on this series, including full descriptions, please visit our website.

-These webinars are an ideal way for students to get a refresher on PsycINFO if they have had training earlier in the semester.
+These webinars are an ideal way for students to get a refresher on PsycINFO if they have had a previous training session.
 Please help us spread the word to interested students and faculty!